Modern Slavery Statement

 c.
 Due diligence processes in relation to our business and supply chains

-We audit the application of our HR policies in relation to our own staff and provide assurance to the Board that we are complaint with, and go beyond, all relevant legislation.
+We audit the application of our HR policies in relation to our own staff and provide assurance to the Board that we are compliant with, and go beyond, all relevant legislation.

 We check the Modern Slavery Statements of our key suppliers who account for the majority of products supplied to the business.
 Wherever an instance of potential non-compliance is identified with a supplier, our policy is to seek dialogue with that supplier to identify the exact details of the issue.
 We expect the supplier to provide assurance that either the issue does not exist or that appropriate measures have taken been taken to resolve it.